nodeMevK/senpy-ai/README.md

     45. Tbh have more ideas for this but thinking of different things to integrate

     46. Thinking of integrating token scanner to get data and things of that nature

+    47. Need to clean up other parts of repo